Gearhungry logo.

 Battery/Cord Power/Pneumatic - Nail guns obtain their power in one of 3 different ways:

-• Pneumatic nailers - A pneumatic nail gun derives its power from an air compressor.
+- Pneumatic nailers - A pneumatic nail gun derives its power from an air compressor.
 That compressor is tethered to the gun by an air hose.
-The pneumatic nail gun can deliver all the power you’ll needed for heavy duty framing and other tasks but the hose and compressor often have the effect of limiting mobility.
+The pneumatic nail gun can deliver all the power you’ll need for heavy-duty framing and other tasks but the hose and compressor often have the effect of limiting mobility.

-• Fuel driven - The fuel driven nailer has no power cord or air hose.
-What it has instead is a disposable gas cartridge which provides fuel for combustion.
-There’s a small battery which provides a spark to ignite the fuel and once the motor is running the fuel driven nailer can provide as much power as an air nail gun.
+- Fuel-driven - The fuel-driven nailer has no power cord or air hose.
+What it has instead is a disposable gas cartridge that provides fuel for combustion.
+There’s a small battery that provides a spark to ignite the fuel and once the motor is running the fuel-driven nailer can provide as much power as an air nail gun.

 Firing modes - The bounce trigger allows you to work quickly.
 As soon as the tip of the gun touches the surface a nail is released and the gun ‘bounces’ back to be reset and refired.
 Roofers often use nailers with bounce triggers.
 The risk is you won’t reset the gun accurately when bouncing it and your nails will miss their intended target.
 So practice is essential.
 Sequential triggers are the most common.
 They force you to depress the trigger in order to fire a nail.

 Working range - If you have a pneumatic nail gun the distance you can operate from the compressed air source is formidable.
 We know of pros that run 300’ hoses.
 While that’s a bit extreme 100’ hoses are actually fairly common.
 This gives you a great degree of flexibility when it comes to where you can work.
-The fuel driven and battery powered electric nail gun provide unlimited operational length but with one you’ll need to keep clear of the exhaust and with the other you’ll need to keep spare, charged batteries on hand.
+The fuel driven and battery-powered electric nail gun provides unlimited operational length but with one, you’ll need to keep clear of the exhaust and with the other, you’ll need to keep spare, charged batteries on hand.

 Features - Nail guns offer a variety of features that you should keep in mind when looking for one.